Nusrat Fateh Ali Khan: Tributes, legacy and influence

 Khan is often credited as one of the progenitors of "world music."
 Widely acclaimed for his spiritual charisma and distinctive exuberance, he was one of the first and most important artists to popularize qawwali, then considered an "arcane religious tradition", to Western audiences.
 His powerful vocal presentations, which could last up to 10 hours, brought forth a craze for his music all over Europe.
 Alexandra A. Seno of Asiaweek wrote:

 Nusrat Fateh Ali Khan's voice was otherworldly.
 For 25 years, his mystical songs transfixed millions.
 It was not long enough ...
 He performed qawwali, which means wise or philosophical utterance, as nobody else of his generation did.
 His vocal range, talent for improvisation and sheer intensity were unsurpassed.

 Jeff Buckley cited Khan as a major influence, saying of him "He's my Elvis", and performing the first few minutes of Khan's "Yeh Jo Halka Halka Suroor Hai" (including vocals) at live concerts.
 Many other artists have also cited Khan as an influence, such as Nadia Ali, Zayn Malik, Malay, Peter Gabriel, A. R. Rahman, Sheila Chandra, Alim Qasimov, Eddie Vedder, and Joan Osborne, among others.
 His music was also appreciated by singers such as Mick Jagger, socialites such as Parmeshwar Godrej, actors such as Amitabh Bachchan, Trudie Styler, Sean Penn, Susan Sarandon, and Tim Robbins, and authors such as Sam Harris, who cited Khan as one of his favourite musicians.

+Music scholars have examined Khan's international career as part of the transformation of qawwali from a devotional practice associated with Sufi contexts into a form increasingly presented to international concert audiences.
+His music's movement between South Asian and Western settings also involved changes in how its religious and musical meanings were interpreted by different audiences.